AlexMaleyko/rmd/README.md

 #### Method invocation
 The method can be invoked by passing the arguments in the following order:
 ```
-SwarmPackagePy.bfo(n, function, lb, ub, dimension, iteration, Nr, Nc, Ns, C, Ped)
+SwarmPackagePy.bfo(n, function, lb, ub, dimension, iteration, Nc, Ns, C, Ped)
 ```
 ### Gray Wolf Optimization
 #### Description
 The **Gray Wolf Optimization algorithm** mimics the leadership hierarchy and hunting mechanism of gray wolves in nature.
 Wolves live in a pack.
 The average pack consists of a family of 5–12 animals. wolves have strict social hierarchy which is represented by the division of a pack into four
 levels: alpha, beta, delta, and omega.<br>
 _Alpha_ wolves are the leaders of their pack.
 They are responsible for making decisions, but sometimes alphas can obey to other wolfes of the pack.<br>
 _Beta_ wolves help alphas make decisions, every beta is a candidate to become an alpha if an alpha has died or aged.
 A beta respects an alpha and transfers commands to the pack, ensures discipline among inferior wolves and provides a feedback from the pack to an alpha.<br>
 _Delta_ wolves have to submit to alphas and betas, but they dominate the omega.<br>
 Finally, _omega_ wolves have to obey all other wolves.
 Sometimes they play a role of caretakers.<br><br>